High School Sports Fundraising 101: Would Selling Cookie Dough Be Effective?

 Bianca Javate - Blog Writer

 You can take these cookies with you wherever you go and they are widely available in the market.
-That said, it comes as no surprise that selling cookie dough has become a popular fundraising idea especially for high school sports programs.
+That said, it comes as no surprise that selling cookie dough has become a popular high school sports fundraising idea especially.

 How Do Cookie Dough Fundraisers Work?

-Similar to other product-based fundraisers, there are several companies that your sports team can partner with for this initiative.
+Similar to other product-based sports fundraisers, there are several companies that your high school sports team can partner with for this initiative.
 These companies do bulk orders for cookie dough and you can purchase them for a wholesale price which will allow your team to set a good profit margin.

 The process usually goes like this: